 In drafting the five-year IDP (2017-2022) George Municipality utilised the ward system to engage with communities in all of the 27 wards.
+A similar approach was undertaken to engage on the IDP in April and May 2022.

 6.3 WARD BASED NEEDS